auth0/docs/articles/flows/guides/auth-code/add-login-auth-code.md

 ---
-title: Add Login to Regular Web Applications
+title: Add Login Using the Authorization Code Flow
-description: Learn how to add login to your application using the regular web app login flow.
+description: Learn how to add login to your regular web application using the Authorization Code Flow.
 toc: true
 topics:
   - api-authentication
   - oidc
   - authorization-code
+  - regular-web-apps
 contentType: tutorial
 useCase:
   - add-login
 ---
-# Add Login Using the Regular Web App Login Flow
+# Add Login Using the Authorization Code Flow

 ::: note
-This tutorial will help you add login to your regular web application using the regular web app login flow.
-If you want to learn how the flow works and why you should use it, see [Regular Web App Login Flow](/flows/concepts/regular-web-app-login-flow).
-If you want to learn to call your API from a regular web app, see [Call Your API Using the Regular Web App Login Flow](/flows/guides/regular-web-app-login-flow/call-api-using-regular-web-app-login-flow).
+This tutorial will help you add login to your regular web application using the Authorization Code Flow.
+If you want to learn how the flow works and why you should use it, see [Authorization Code Flow](/flows/concepts/auth-code).
+If you want to learn to call your API from a regular web app, see [Call Your API Using the Authorization Code Flow](/flows/guides/auth-code/call-api-auth-code).
 :::

-Auth0 makes it easy for your app to implement the regular web app login flow using:
+Auth0 makes it easy for your app to implement the Authorization Code Flow using:

 * [Regular Web App Quickstarts](/quickstart/webapp): The easiest way to implement the regular web app flow.
 * Authentication API: If you prefer to roll your own, keep reading to learn how to call our API directly.